LarryLing/CS376-Freestyle-II-Game/DEVLOG.md

 - Implemented sound effects for shooting, bullets hitting zombies, reloading, upgrading stats, and downgrading stats.

 - Melee weapons will no longer be implemented in the game.
 Instead, there will be more variations of guns such as burst weapons and shotguns, each with their own firing sounds.

+## 11/18/2024 - Enemy AI, Map Creation, and Zombie Waves
+- The map will consist of a large rectangular boundary so that stray bullets will always be destroyed upon a collision.
+Throughout the map, there will be 6 different zombie spawner points.
+The upgrades will also be spread out throughout the map.
+Crates of different sizes will also be placed throughout the map to serve as places for the player to take cover.

+- The game will consist of 5 waves.
+The first wave will only consist of normal zombies.
+As the waves progress, the probability of speed and tank zombies will increase and the total number of zombies that will spawned in the wave will increase.
+The percentages below will list out the probability of spawning each type of zombie during each wave (Normal/Speed/Tank).
+    - Wave 1: 100%/0%/0%
+    - Wave 2: 80%/10%/10%
+    - Wave 3: 60%/20%/20%
+    - Wave 4: 40%/30%/30%
+    - Wave 5: 20%/40%/40%

+- The end of each wave will grant the player a 30 second grace period where they can choose to buy new weapons or perform upgrades/downgrades.
+In addition, the player will be allowed to buy weapons and perform upgrades and downgrades during the wave.
+Although healing will not be provided during the wave, the end of each wave will bring the player back to full health.

+- The player wins by surviving each wave.

+- Zombies have a radius in which they can detect a player.
+One a player has been detected, the enemy will move towards that player until the player moves out of the detection radius.

+- Implemented player damage system.
+The player will take damage as long as they are in contact with a zombie, however they have an invincibility period of 1.5 seconds so that their health does not drain too quickly.

+- Zombies will now take a small amount of knockback upon taking damage.

+- Implemented a game over screen that will display the number of zombies killed, the number of waves survived, and the an option to try again.

+- Fixed a bug where the health bar was not scaling correctly when the player upgraded/downgraded their max health.